Taking photos of small critters in the dark

 There’s a whole different world out there at night.
-For example, lots of wildlife only comes out at night and it just seems wrong to miss out on the fun of photographing it.
+For example, lots of critters only come out when it’s dark and it just seems wrong to miss out on the fun of photographing them.
 I’ve been stumbling around in the dark with my camera countless times and have fallen into some reliable routines.

 Easier said than done.
 A camera’s autofocus needs light to function, and so do us humans when we focus our cameras manually.
-It can be frustrating to watch your camera’s autofocus hunting backwards and forwards without ever locking onto your subject due to insufficient light.
+It can be frustrating watching your camera’s autofocus hunting endlessly backwards and forwards in the weak light.

 Some creatures, like this Cane Toad, only come out at night.

 Ideally your flash, if it’s a good one, will have a lamp in it for just that purpose.
-Providing your subject is close enough, like with macro, you can turn on that lamp and then your autofocus can do its job.
+Providing your subject is close enough, like with macro, you can turn on that lamp and then your autofocus can do its magic.
 That’s always my first choice.
-But if your flash doesn’t have that feature or if the subject is too far away, then I’m guessing you have a torch with you, right?
+But if your flash doesn’t have that feature or if the subject’s too far away, then I’m guessing you have a torch with you, right?

 So my technique when I’m using a torch is simply to: